Been here? Rate It!

 • Guitar Gallery: explore the evolution of the "axe"

 • Rock out to music videos on the mega-screen in Sky Church - an large warehouse-sized space sometimes used for live shows and private events.
 This one also made for some fun photo-ops.

-Other attractions were a gallery of different makes and eras of guitars, a Jimi Hendrix shrine of sorts, and a walkthrough of the History of Northwest Music.
 In the two-story atrium is a monster, cyclone-shaped centerpiece made of 600 guitars plus other musical instruments.
 The music lab upstairs was too busy to get onto most of the interactive stuff and, well, it was 80's and gorgeous outside so we did a quick spin and headed for the sunshine.